automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Anatosaurus.md

 # Anatosaurus
-## Description: This dinosaur is now known as either Anatotitan or Edmontosaurus.
+## This dinosaur is now known as either Anatotitan or Edmontosaurus.